 - Visitors to campus are required to wear face coverings at all times.
 Cloth masks can be purchased at the Hammes Bookstore or in the Morris Inn.

 - Any visitor to campus must follow physical distancing protocols, maintaining 6 feet of physical distance to the extent possible at all times.

 - Visitors are expected to comply with all additional posted safety protocols, including following guidance about hand hygiene, taking the stairs or limiting elevator capacity, and staying to the right when walking on campus.
 When hand-washing is not possible, visitors should utilize the hand sanitizer dispensers at the main entrances of each campus building.

-- During the 2020 Fall Semester, in-person campus tours—both those hosted by Undergraduate Admissions and the Eck Visitors’ Center—are suspended.
+- In-person campus tours—both those hosted by Undergraduate Admissions and the Eck Visitors’ Center—are suspended.
 Visit tour.nd.edu to take a virtual campus tour.

 - The University reserves the right to ask those visitors who fail to comply with Notre Dame’s health and safety requirements during this time of global pandemic to leave a particular venue or building, or to depart campus.